rehierl/node-tree-outliner/1-1-2-order-theory/0-2-operations.md

 * proven by the use of the "axiom of choice"
 * the principle is itself taken as an axiom
 * a partial order in which every pair is incomparable can be extended
-* i.e. every part-order can be linearly ordered
+* i.e. every poset can be linearly ordered
 * known as the ordering principle

 <!-- ======================================================================= -->